-- " development achieves an appropriate level of flood immunity8 - " development ensures that stormwater run off at the site's boundaries does not exceed that which presently exists, and there is 'no net worsening' of flood conditions at the site's boundaries.
+- " development occurs in areas with an appropriate level of flood immunity - " development ensures that stormwater run off at the site's boundaries does not exceed that which presently exists, and there is 'no net worsening' of flood conditions at the site's boundaries.

-To ensure protection from bushfire hazard. development is designed to mitigate bushfire risk.
+To ensure protection from bushfire hazard, development is designed to mitigate bushfire risk.
 As development occurs, bushfire risk may diminish.

-Map 7 - Development constraints shows the key community safety and development constraints affecting the UDA.
+Map 7 - Development Constraints shows the key community safety and development constraints affecting the UDA.